BookGin/3d-morphing/README.md

 ## Roadmap

 - [X] Split meshes to make the number of meshes identical
+  - TODO: recompute midpoint vertexNormal, faceVertexUvs, vettexColor if any...
 - [ ] Find the corresponding mesh pairs
 - [ ] linear interpolation for meshes